 In Cambodia, people with disabilities are often excluded from society and can struggle to get the help they need.
 Elementary schools in Cambodia run special needs programs, but often there are too many students and not enough teachers.
 The help of volunteers means that staff are able split classes into smaller groups to provide more effective and personalized care which can make a huge difference to students’ quality of life.

 As a Special Needs volunteer in Phnom Penh, you’ll be helping those with a range of disabilities including cerebral palsy, Down syndrome, autism, and other intellectual disabilities.
 You may also take part in outreach work, where you’ll visit the homes of students who cannot attend class.

 Special Needs volunteers may find themselves helping with a range of tasks including:

 - Helping with the basic activities of daily life

 - Encouraging the development of social and community skills

 - Supporting therapeutic activities and rehabilitation

-Why do Special Needs Care volunteering in Cambodia with IVHQ?
+Why do Special Needs Care volunteering in Phnom Penh with IVHQ?

 Why do Special Needs volunteering in Cambodia with IVHQ?
 While volunteering on the Special Needs project in Cambodia, you’ll be adding value to the local community, while also developing personally and professionally by: